NYPL/research-catalog/ENVIRONMENTVARS.md

 More information can be found in the [encrypt docs](http://docs.aws.amazon.com/cli/latest/reference/kms/encrypt.html).

-Alternatively, you can use the [kms-util](https://github.com/NYPL-discovery/kms-util) helper package."
+Alternatively, you can use the [kms-util](https://github.com/NYPL-discovery/kms-util) helper package.

 NOTE: This value is base64 encoded, so when decoding make sure to decode using base64.

 ### Decrypting

 In order to decrypt, we are using the `aws-sdk` npm module.
-Please check the [nyplApiClient](src/server/nyplApiClient/index.js) file for more information and implementation on decryption.
+Please check the [nyplApiClient](src/server/nyplApiClient/index.ts) file for more information and implementation on decryption.